Possibility to link all projects to a single SVN repository

 This means that any time we commit to a branch or our qa commits, they don't work with redmine, as the repository for the project is configured as superproject/trunk/subproject, so we can only use redmine associations on trunk commits, which doesn't let us track other things that we use redmine issues for.

 I'm not exactly sure how you would resolve this and still not screw up other cases where revisions numbers aren't transferable across projects.
 One way I'd think would be to look at the repository path, and tell that one is a subset of another, but that could be tricky and not guaranteed to always remain the case if someone later changes the repository.

 Another might be to define repositories outside of projects, and then let each project choose from a list of repositories, with additional per-project settings, like the path within the repository to use for repository browsing, but still allow revision links that weren't committed to that path.
 Something like this would also seem to be what the person above is asking for.
 I also like this because it allows a single authentication mechanism for the repository, which was quite annoying to change when we changed username/passwords and have to go to every single project (there's a lot) and change them all individually.

-#2 Updated by Andy Bolstridge almost 3 years ago
+#2 Updated by Andy Bolstridge over 12 years ago

 I like this too.

 I have a lot of projects contained within a single repo.
 I'd love to be able to set the repo centrally, and then have redmine projects associate with paths inside that repo.

 Alternatively to the 'single repo' approach is to associate a repo with a project, and allow sub-projects to be path-based on the parent's repository.
 This would make sub-projects more closely related to a project.